 - Apply Scale Ctrl-A

-While Empties don’t exactly have any object data attached to them which can be used for supporting ”true” apply scale (i.e. with non-uniform scaling), they do have a draw size value which controls how large the empties are drawn (before scaling).
-This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty draw size to maintain the correct dimensions on that axis.
+- While Empties don’t exactly have any object data attached to them which can be used for supporting ”true” apply scale (i.e. with non-uniform scaling), they do have Display Size which controls how large the empties are displayed (before scaling).
+This works by taking the scale factor on the most-scaled axis, and combines this with the existing empty Display Size to maintain the correct dimensions on that axis.

 - Plain Axes